Psychology Internship:

 Psychology Postdoctoral Fellows

-Alyssa Buthman, MS (she/her), is a Child Track intern and doctoral candidate in Clinical Psychology at Eastern Michigan University.
+Alyssa Buthman, PhD (she/her), is a Pediatric Health Psychology Postdoctoral Fellow who received her doctoral degree in Clinical Psychology at Eastern Michigan University.
 She completed her bachelor’s degree in Biopsychology, Cognition, and Neuroscience at the University of Michigan.
-Her clinical work has focused on assessing and treating children and adolescents who present with a variety of concerns including noncompliance, anxiety, depression, ADHD, learning disorders, and comorbid medical conditions that impact cognitive functioning.
-Alyssa has specialized training working with the early childhood period.
+Her clinical work has focused on assessing and treating children and adolescents who present with a variety of concerns including behavior concerns, anxiety, depression, and ADHD, especially within an integrated primary care setting.
 Her research interests include increasing access to behavioral health care, especially for those who are medically underserved, as well as reducing health disparities for at-risk children.
 Outside of clinical psychology, Alyssa enjoys camping and spending time with family.

 Jesse Cook, PhD